mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 To communicate easily with our KMS, we need to have a User Interface or maybe easier, an API.
 Thus, we simply need an HTTP server running inside the enclave.
 And to make more convenient for us in the next chapters, we will be attempting running an HTTPS server between the enclave and the outside.
 We will be deploying a ***self-signed HTTPS server***.
 However, keep in mind that, in a production, this must not implemented this way.
+Through this HTTPS gateway, we'll be defined multiple endpoints necessary for interacting with our KMS.

 ### Quick reminder on TLS & HTTPS
 *Transport Layer Security (TLS)* is a communication securing protocol.
 It ensures that the communicate between two peers is secured.
 Its three main properties are: